 What can I use as a substitute for white balsamic vinegar?

 Do you need a substitute for white balsamic vinegar?
 White balsamic vinegar is commonly used as a condiment or ingredient in various dishes, but what happens when you have none left?
 Here is our list of the top 6 substitutes for white balsamic vinegar.
-So in no particular order – balsamic vinegar, white wine vinegar, rice wine vinegar, cider vinegar, sherry vinegar, malt vinegar.
+So in no particular order as an alternative to white balsamic vinger try using – balsamic vinegar, white wine vinegar, rice wine vinegar, apple cider vinegar & honey, sherry or malt vinegar with sugar.

 What is white balsamic vinegar?